Vaalu: Filming

-Prior to the shoot, the makers chose to film a promotional teaser featuring Silambarasan, Hansika Motwani, Santhanam and VTV Ganesh.
+Prior to the shoot, the makers chose to film a promotional teaser featuring Silambarasan, Motwani, Santhanam and VTV Ganesh.
 The cinematographer Shakthi and photographer Venket Ram were involved in the making of the teaser in Taramani during May 2012.
 The film's first teaser was subsequently released on 6 June 2012, with an initial release date of Diwali 2012 announced.
-On the same day, the team began their first schedule with Silambarasan and Hansika Motwani in Chennai, with large crowds of onlookers observing the team during a shoot in Triplicane.
+On the same day, the team began their first schedule with Silambarasan and Motwani in Chennai, with large crowds of onlookers observing the team during a shoot in Triplicane.
 For a particular set of the lead character's home in the film, three different locations in Chennai were combined to show a single spot.
 A house near Pachaiyappa's College campus, Aachi house in T Nagar and a house in Royapettah were represented as a single building.
 The film's art director, Ilaiyaraaja also organised sets to be designed in Ayanavaram and Perambur, to depict a railway backdrop.
 A wedding scene of Hansika's friend was also then shot on the campus of Panimalar Engineering College during June 2012.
 The team moved to Mumbai to film scenes in August 2012, and the director and editor re-worked scenes as the shoot progressed.
 A second schedule began in Hyderabad later that month, with Silambarasan working on the film alongside his commitments to finish Podaa Podi (2012).
 As Podaa Podi had been in production since 2008, Silambarasan opted to prioritise finishing that venture and Vaalu was temporarily put on hold.

 In January 2013, director Chandar revealed that only eight scenes and four songs were remaining to be shot, and that the delay of the film had meant that Vincent had replaced Shakthi as cinematographer.
-A few scenes were shot at Ramoji Film City in February 2013, but the production of the film encountered delays throughout 2013 as Hansika Motwani and Santhanam became busy with other film projects, and another schedule only re-began in July 2013 in Hyderabad.
+A few scenes were shot at Ramoji Film City in February 2013, but the production of the film encountered delays throughout 2013 as Motwani and Santhanam became busy with other film projects, and another schedule only re-began in July 2013 in Hyderabad.
 Action sequences involving Silambarasan were shot under the instructions of stunt choreographer Kanal Kannan.
 Ilaiyaraaja erected a set at Lingampalli Railway Station, Hyderabad to portray a bomb blast in the film, with the lead pair and Audithya involved in the shoot.
 In October 2013, Silambarasan was involved in the shoot of the opening song of the film in Binny Mills, Perambur.
 The shoot lasted four days and the song was choreographed by Sathish Krishnan, after which the team revealed "seventy-five" percent of the film was complete.
 The continuous delays of the films had arisen as a result of the practical problems of gathering all the artistes and had been hampered further by Chakravarthy's financial problems.
 During the period, Silambarasan had threatened to distance himself from the producer, after both of his films, Vaalu and Vettai Mannan had effectively become stuck.